porres/pd-cyclone/README.md

 You can compile Cyclone from the source provided in this repository for the current bleeding edge last state or download one of the more stable compiled releases from <https://github.com/porres/pd-cyclone/releases>.
 A good alternative is simply to use Pd's own external download manager (a.k.a deken plugin): just click on the "find externals" option under the Help menu and search for "cyclone".

-When installing cyclone, make sure the Cyclone folder is included in a folder that Pd searches for, such as `~/Documents/Pd/externals` - which is what Pd suggests you to do (since version 0.48-0).
+When installing cyclone, make sure the Cyclone folder is included in a folder that Pd searches for, such as `~/Documents/Pd/externals` - which is what Pd suggests you to do for severl versions now.

 Now you can install Cyclone by loading it in the startup: go to "Preferences => Startup", then click "New", type "cyclone" and hit OK.
 Next time you restart Pd, the Cyclone library binary will be loaded.